Microservices Logging Best Practices: Cloud Provider, Node.js, and Nx Tools

 Microservices logging best practices and tips

-Generate unique IDs to correlate Requests
+Generate unique IDs to correlate requests

 Standardize log format